What is Rhyolite?

 Rhyolite is an extrusive igneous rock with a very high silica content.
 It is usually pink or gray in colour with grains so small that they are difficult to observe without a hand lens.
 Rhyolite is made up of quartz, plagioclase, and sanidine, with minor amounts of hornblende and biotite.
 Trapped gases often produce vugs in the rock.
 These often contain crystals, opal, or glassy material.

 Many rhyolites form from granitic magma that has partially cooled in the subsurface.
 When these magmas erupt, a rock with two grain sizes can form.
 The large crystals that formed beneath the surface are called phenocrysts, and the small crystals formed at the surface are called groundmass.

-Rhyolite is an igneous rock which comes in the class of felsic rocks.
+Rhyolite usually forms in continental or continent-margin volcanic eruptions where granitic magma reaches the surface.
+Rhyolite is rarely produced at oceanic eruptions.
 Rhyolite forms of the lava with high silica content so the lava is very viscous.
 If rhyolitic magma is rich in gases, it can erupt explosively which will solidify quickly forming pumice.
 Certain times extremely porous rhyolite lava flows occur and such flow allow degassing and subsequent collapse of lava which forms obsidian.

 Rhyolite has composition similar to that of granite but with much smaller grains.
 It is composed of light colour silicates.
 Generally composition is quartz and plagioclase with less amount of orthoclase, biotite, amphibole, pyroxene and glass.